Lumi-supercomputer/lumi-userguide/docs/development/libraries/cray-libraries.md

 [doc-openblas]: https://github.com/xianyi/OpenBLAS/wiki/User-Manual
 [doc-blis]: https://github.com/flame/blis/wiki

-For libraries that are available as a modules prefixed by `cray-`, the compiler wrappers will automatically take care of adding the search paths for the include files and the libraries and provide the linker with the appropriate options.
+For the [Cray libraries](https://cpe.ext.hpe.com/docs/#hpe-cray-scientific-and-math-libraries) that are available as a modules prefixed by `cray-`, the compiler wrappers will automatically take care of adding the search paths for the include files and the libraries and provide the linker with the appropriate options.
 This means that, as a user, you don't need to provide such information